killerboduk1/color-info/README.md

 # Installation

+Im using Laravel Framework 10.45.1 as I created this project. php version 8.3.1.
+I used database seeder to populate the database with some color names and their hex and rgb codes.

+In the front end, I used a simple form to get the color name from the user and display the color name, hex code, and rgb code.

 - Clone the repository
 - cd to the project directory "color-info"
 - Copy the .env.example file to .env and fill in the necessary information